jambuur/APEDSK99/README.md

 A status LED indicates APEDSK99 access as well as showing possible error codes.

 The DSR is still very much the original TI Disk Controller ROM, but adapted to interface with a reliable SD card instead of wonky floppies.
-DSR code optimisation made enough RAM available for handy _TI BASIC_ support.
+DSR code optimisation made enough RAM available for extensive _TI BASIC_ support.

 I have left the orginal program code in the DSR source and commented the changes I have made to make it work with SD cards.
 I think it's rather nice that most of the orginal programmers' cleverness lives on.